WWF-Sweden/ITR-tool/docs/intro.rst

-The open-source nature of the codebase means that any user, data- or service provider can use the code to build their own applications around the SBTi-Finance Tool.
+The open-source nature of the codebase means that any user, data- or service provider can use the code to build their own applications around the WWF Finance Tool.
 It also means that it is available for any user to integrate into their own infrastructure, without any licensing cost.
 This should also ensure that the code continues to be developed both by the SBTi, data and service providers and the open source community.